Welcome to Red Wolf WoodsThe red wolf had nearly vanished from the wild in the 1970s.

 By 1980, the red wolf population was down to 14 pure wolves.
 These were brought to Point Defiance Zoo & Aquarium as part of the recovery program known as a Species Survival Plan (SSP), a program managed by the Association of Zoos & Aquariums.

-Thanks to the efforts of Point Defiance Zoo & Aquarium and other organizations, the red wolf population has grown from 14 to over 250 wolves.
-Red wolves have even been reintroduced to the wild and are continuing to grow in numbers to this day.
+Thanks to the efforts of Point Defiance Zoo & Aquarium and other organizations, the red wolf population has grown from 14 to about 250 wolves.
+Red wolves have even been reintroduced to the wild, although wild populations are still facing challenges.

 At the Zoo